JPresting/2---Self-Hosted-Infrastructure/oraclecloud-general/Readme.md

-# Oracle Cloud Infrastructure Setup Guide
+# ♦️Oracle Cloud Infrastructure Setup Guide♦️

 Generally important for Oracle cloud setup and interactions...

-## 1. Get an Instance in the First Place
+## 📍1.
+Get an Instance in the First Place

 > "To guarantee instance availability, I recommend upgrading to **Pay-As-You-Go**.
 > 1. Go to **Billing & Cost Management**  **Upgrade and Manage Payment**.